Promptorium/promptorium/docs/configuration.md

 #### Component Start Divider (Optional)

-The `component_start_divider` field is the character that will be displayed at the beginning of each component unless the `start_divider` field is set.
-Default value is ""
+The `component_start_divider` field is the character that will be displayed at the beginning of each component unless the `start_divider` field of the component is set.

 #### Component End Divider (Optional)

-The `component_end_divider` field is the character that will be displayed at the end of each component unless the `end_divider` field is set.
-Default value is ""
+The `component_end_divider` field is the character that will be displayed at the end of each component unless the `end_divider` field of the component is set.

 #### Spacer (Optional)